The Pharisees ask Which is the Greatest Commandment, Matt. 22:34-46

 41 Now while the Pharisees were gathered together, Jesus asked them a question, 42 saying, “What do you think of the Christ?
 Whose son is he?”
 They said to him, “The son of David.”
 43 He said to them, “How is it then that David, inspired by the Spirit, calls him Lord, saying, 44 ‘The Lord said to my Lord, Sit at my right hand, till I put thy enemies under thy feet?
 45 If David thus calls him Lord, how is he his son?”
 46 And no one was able to answer him a word, nor from that day did any one dare to ask him any more questions.
 Matt.
 22:34-46

 The Pharisees heard that their adversaries the Sadducees had been silenced.
-Instead of thanking Messiah for this help, they decided that they could be a better job at getting rid of this tiresome itinerant rabbi of no letters.
+Instead of thanking Messiah for this help, they decided that they could do a better job at getting rid of this tiresome itinerant rabbi of no letters.
 After all, they too were losing their influence over the people to this Messiah.

 Like any good Yeshiva student, Messiah answers what is the great commandment by quoting the Scriptures: